wettoast4/micro-editor_wordCompletion/README.md

 This plugin adds a command to execute word completion.
 User can select a candidate from words collected from active buffer.

+***After creating this plugin, I noticed that Tab key autocompletes a word not only in command mode but also in a bufpane.***
+(Ctrl-I possibly work as a Tab key and be available as well)

 ## Usage

 1. Move the cursor to the right edge of a half-finished word.